By Jim Butler and the Global Hospitality Group®

 The dispute between the owners of the M Edition Waikiki and Marriott has been a contentious and high profile piece of litigation.
-For the background of this dispute, an outline of what went wrong, and the contentions of the parties, see "M Waikiki Edition lawsuit against Marriott - What Marriott's General Counsel says".
+For the background of this dispute, an outline of what went wrong, and the contentions of the parties, see “M Waikiki’s Edition lawsuit against Marriott and Ian Schrager – an owner’s HMA dispute with Marriott and M Waikiki Edition lawsuit against Marriott – What Marriott’s General Counsel says“.

 Self help to seize control of the hotel